 For disabled persons who are unable to support themselves, there is no age limit.
 This regulation exists for students with a handicap as long as the handicap has occurred before 25 years of age.

 Persons after their initial education is completed (Bachelor studies for example) are entitled to claim Kindergeld as long as their employment does not exceed 20 hours a week.
-Secondary education will only be considered when it corresponds both contextually and in a timely manner together with the initial education.
+Secondary education will only be considered when it corresponds both contextually and in a timely manner together with the initial education (e.g. consecutive master's program).
 A claim still exists when the child changes degrees or interrupts their studies because no degree has been earned.

-Since January 2018, the amount of Kindergeld for the first and second child is 194 Euro, 200 Euro for the third, and 225 Euro for each child thereafter.
-The Kinderzuschlag is 170 Euro a month.
-This can be received for parents who do not exceed a specific income amount and whose child is entitled to Kindergeld. back
+Since January 2021, the amount of Kindergeld for the first and second child is 219 Euro, 235 Euro for the third, and 250 Euro for each child thereafter.

 For students with a child, the maintenance obligation falls under the parent of the child and therefore the financial situation must be examined.
 The amount for supporting the child can be deducted from the calculation of the total income amount.